fancycade/tele/book/src/installation.md

 Rename the binary to `tele` and put it in your path.

+Run `tele help` to see that it is working.

 ## Build From Source

 Install Zig 0.14 from [here](https://ziglang.org/download/).